 What Is Airway Orthodontics?

-- Chronic lethargy
+- Chronic lethargy or daytime sleepiness

-- Breathing through mouth instead of nose
+- Breathing through the mouth instead of the nose

 - Rapid shallow breathing

-- Chronic nighttime restlessness, waking or nightmares
+- Chronic nighttime restlessness, waking, or nightmares

 - Periods of no breathing or breath-holding while asleep

 - Dozing off during activities in the daytime

 Please don’t hesitate to schedule an appointment if you are concerned about your child’s airway health.
 We’re here to support you and help them breathe easier.